wultra/powerauth-crypto/docs/Computing-and-Validating-Signatures.md

 #### Success

-In case that signature is verified, then:
+In case that signature is successfully verified, then:

 - Set `FAILED_ATTEMPTS` to `0`, but only if the signature factor is not `possession`.
 - In case that signature with `possession` factor only is validated, then do not reset `FAILED_ATTEMPTS`.